hermmanhender/eprllib/docs/3-KeyConcepts.rst

 *   **Environment:**

-    The ``Environment`` class is the base class for creating RL environments in eprllib.
+    The ``Environment`` class is the base class for creating RL environments in ``eprllib``.
 It handles the interaction with EnergyPlus and provides the necessary methods for RLlib to interact with the environment.

 *   **EnergyPlus Integration:**

-    eprllib communicates with EnergyPlus through its Python API.
-This allows eprllib to:
+    ``eprllib`` communicates with EnergyPlus through its Python API.
+This allows ``eprllib`` to:

     *   Read sensor data from the EnergyPlus simulation.
     *   Set actuator values in the EnergyPlus simulation.